 - Distilled water: 1L

 Take 20 grams of agar media into the sterile flask and autoclave it at 121 degrees Celsius for 15-20 minutes.
-Allow the agar media to stand for a while until it reaches a temperature of 50-55 degrees Celsius.
+Allow the agar media to stand for a while until it reaches 50-55 degrees Celsius.
 Afterwards, aseptically transfer the 100 ml of a solution containing urea base into it.

 Thoroughly mix the contents by shaking the flask back and forth.
 Then, add 3-4 ml of the media into the sterile tubes and keep them in an inverted position until it solidifies.
 After solidification, store the test tubes at 4-8 degrees Celsius under refrigeration.